Spherical subcategories in algebraic geometry: Twist functors

+\begin{remark} If we just assume that $\DD$ is algebraic and idempotent complete and moreover $\Hom^\bullet(A,F)$ and $\Hom^\bullet(F,A)$ are finite-dimensional for all $A \in \DD$, then the statements (4) and (5) of the preceeding lemma still hold by \cite[Thm.~5.1]{Anno-Logvinenko}. \end{remark}

 So far, we have solely considered $\TTT_F$ as an endofunctor of $\DD$.
 In the following, we will also take into account subcategories of $\DD$ inheriting the twist functor.
 The subsequent lemma shows a dichotomy for such subcategories.
-Note that $F$ will be spherelike in any subcategory containing it.
+Note that $F$ will be spherelike in any subcategory containing it (recall that our subcategories are always full).
 However, $F$ might become spherical in a suitable subcategory and in fact, in the next section we will look for the maximal subcategory containing $F$ on which $\TTT_F$ becomes an equivalence.